6.2. Lesson: Feature Topology¶

 Click on it to activate it.

 Click on one of the areas which you joined using either the Vertex Tool or Add Feature tool.
-You’ll see this dialog:
+You will see this dialog:

-This allows you to reduce the amount of nodes in complex features.
+This allows you to reduce the number of vertices.

 Before you go on, set the polygon back to its original state by undoing the last change.